Please note, some of these links are affiliate links, for more information, see my disclosures here.

 I am a podcast hoarder.
 I Love NPR!
 (NPR You are My Boo!)

-But sometimes I get overwhelmed by all the podcast that are accumulating on my phone, and then I think about the books I have yet to read.
+But sometimes I get overwhelmed by all the podcasts that are accumulating on my phone, and then I think about the books I have yet to read.

 10) Phone Apps

-I have my apps organized by type.
-I know people who have them organized by color.
-But how many apps is too many?
+How many apps are too many?
 How much time are you spending on these apps?

 ACTION 1: Go through your apps and delete anything you haven’t used in the last six months